Hockney close to home with Yorkshire landscape show

 LONDON A major new show of British artist David Hockney's recent landscapes is a homecoming of sorts, rooting the 74-year-old in his native Yorkshire and far from the swimming pools of Los Angeles for which he is most famous.

-"Winter Timber", for example, is a 2009 work over six meters (yards) long and, like all of his larger paintings, made up of several smaller panels.
+"Winter Timber", for example, is a 2009 work over six metres (yards) long and, like all of his larger paintings, made up of several smaller panels.

 The stump of a dead tree is deep purple, the felled logs next to it orange and yellow, the grass a vivid green and the avenue of tress receding into the distance bright blue.